 Hilltop Securities Inc., Boston, Massachusetts has acted as Municipal Advisor to the Bank with respect to the issuance of the Bonds.

 The distribution of this Official Statement and its execution have been duly authorized by the Bank.

-By: /s/ Mark Decouteau Mark Decoteau, Chairman
+Mark Decoteau, Chairman